microsoft/vscode-docs/docs/python/linting.md

 | mypy | https://marketplace.visualstudio.com/items?itemName=matangover.mypy |

-> **Note**: If you don't find your preferred linter in the table above or in the market place, you can add support via an extension.
+> **Note**: If you don't find your preferred linter in the table above or in the marketplace, you can add support via an extension.
 The [Python Extension Template](/api/advanced-topics/python-extension-template.md) makes it easy to integrate new Python tools into VS Code.

 ## General Settings